ifwe/tds/doc/rest_api.md

 Timestamps are represented as the number of seconds since 00:00:00 UTC, 1 January 1970 (UNIX timestamp).

-Parsing from Python datetimes to ints:
+Parsing from Python datetimes to timestamps:

 ```python
 import datetime